michaeljdeeb/old-bootstrap-website/_posts/2014-05-22-post-read-times-and-jekyll.markdown

 </div>
 {% endhighlight %}

 I chose not to execute this function until after the page has loaded because I wanted the page to load faster rather than display the reading time sooner, so as a placeholder I just author the article to myself in the `post-length` section.
-This also works well as a fallback if the user has opted to disable Javascript.
+This also works well as a fallback if the user has opted to disable JavaScript.

 **footer.html**
 {% highlight html linenos %}